Voices and languages

 Language support: At time of writing, engine language support is as follows.
 Consult each provider’s reference documentation for the most up-to-date information.

-• Rime voices support English, Spanish, French, German, and Hindi (Arcana model only).
+• Rime voices support English, Spanish, French, and German.

 • Deepgram voices support English, Spanish, German, French, Dutch, Italian, and Japanese.